-Figure 92.
+Figure 93.
 The page for creating a new Mobile Internet connection.
 The IPv6 section.

-Parameter Description IPv6 (for the Dual and IPv6 types) Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of IPv6 DNS server addresses.
-Upon that the Primary IPv6 DNS server and Secondary IPv6 DNS server fields are not available for editing.
-Primary IPv6 DNS server / Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.
+Parameter Description IPv6 (for the Dual and IPv6 types) Obtain DNS server addresses automatically Move the switch to the right to config IPv6 DNS server addresses.
+Upon the server and Secondary IPv6 DNS server for editing. at the Primary IPv6 DNS Primary IPv6 DNS server / Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.
+Health Check Enable Checking connection status using the ping command The maximum number of attempts